LASER-Robotics/laser_uav_tui/README.md

-Here is the updated `README.md` with the correct image paths pointing to your new `images` folder, and with the file structure image removed as requested.

----

 # Laser UAV TUI

 *The main TUI dashboard displaying real-time telemetry, hardware diagnostics, and topic monitoring for a single UAV in a ROS 2 environment.*